codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

     end="<!--accept-permission-end-->"
 %}

-On January 1st 2024<!-- TODO ALA-789 date --> we set the [diff tab of the Coverage pull requests page](../../repositories-coverage/pull-requests.md#diff-tab) to get data from the new Coverage engine.
+On December 27th 2023 we set the [diff tab of the Coverage pull requests page](../../repositories-coverage/pull-requests.md#diff-tab) to get data from the new Coverage engine.

 ## Differences in coverage metrics between the old and new Coverage engines